Academies/sca/day2/pset/tictactoe/index.md

 If any row, column or diagonal contains three identical symbols, that means that the game was one, and you can return `True`.
 Otherwise, you should return `False`.

-### 1. `stalemate(board)`
+#### 1. `stalemate(board)`

 You need to create the function that checks whether in the current board configuration (which you can access through the `board` variable), there is a stalemate.
 This happens when all the cells in the 3 x 3 board are filled in a there is no row, column or diagonal that contains three identical consecutive symbols.

-You should return `True` if there is a stalement, and `False` otherwise.
+You should return `True` if there is a stalemate, and `False` otherwise.

 Hint: Remember that you can check whether a given cell has been played (i.e. already has a symbol in it), when accessing the `board` variable.
 If the top left element (the first element in the first row) is filled in, then `board[0][0]` will contain an alphabetical character.
 If all slots are filled in, they will all contain alphabetical characters (either 'X' or 'O'); however, if there are empty slots, some will have numerical characters, since the board starts out with 1-9.
 Think of how you might use Python's `isalpha()` method (you can read more about it [here](https://docs.python.org/3/library/stdtypes.html#str.isalpha) and [here](https://www.tutorialspoint.com/python/string_isalpha.htm)) to determine whether all slots are filled in.

 If you can be clever about it, you could implement this function in one line!
 You might want to look into using Python's built-in `all()` function, which returns `True` when all elements are true in an iterable object.
 To read up on `all()`, visit this [tutorial](https://www.programiz.com/python-programming/methods/built-in/all) or the Python [documentation](https://docs.python.org/2/library/functions.html#all).

-## Checking Your Work

-When ready to check your work, type `check50 TODO:MARIA/CREATE/CHECK` in the terminal and hit enter.